Table of contents

 - Engagement – we engage with and learn from each grantee.

-The National Danish Research Foundation was established in 1991 with 2 bil.
-DKK in capital.
-In 2008 and in 2015 an additional 3 bn.
-DKK were supplied, thus ensuring the foundation’s continuation until the end of 2036.
+The National Danish Research Foundation was established in 1991 with 2 billion DKK in capital.
+In 2008 and in 2015 an additional 3 billion DKK were supplied, thus ensuring the foundation’s continuation until the end of 2036.

-Since the first distribution of funds in 1993, the foundation has supported Danish research with 8 bil.
-DKK.
-As of 2010 the annual funding amounts to 400 mil.
-DKK on average, which corresponds to about 2% of the total public research funding.
+Since the first distribution of funds in 1993, the foundation has supported Danish research with 8 billion DKK.
+The annual funding amounts to about 400 million DKK on average, which corresponds to about 2% of the total public research funding.

 The foundation’s Annual Reports contain financial and operating data and outline expected funding in the years ahead.